UPDATE: We killed the bill in the Arizona Legislature! Congratulations folks, YOU did it!

 Violations of state OHV laws are class 2 or 3 misdemeanors and carry a maximum penalty of up to 4 months in jail and $750 in fines plus surcharges and probation.
 Likewise, a judge can order a defendant to complete 8-24 hours of community service or complete an OHV training course.

 Starting December 31, 2022, OHV users are required to complete a training course on OHV safety and environmental ethics before obtaining an OHV sticker.
-Users will be required to show proof of completing the course to the Arizona Department of Motor Vehicle while data between AZG&F and the DVM relating to persons who have completed the training course, will be shared.
+Users will be required to show proof of completing the course to the Arizona Department of Motor Vehicle while data between AZG&F and the DVM relating to persons who have completed the training course will be shared.

 The Department of Transportation will also make recommendations for legislative and administrative action to the governor, the president of the Senate, speaker of the house, and provide a copy to the secretary of state.

-Several Republican lawmakers were in agreement with the measure and Senator Kurr acknowledged she wasn’t aware of the issue.
-She claimed that it was a complex issue and there has been no involvement by the 4×4 community.
+Several Republican lawmakers were in agreement with the measure, and Senator Kurr acknowledged she wasn’t aware of the issue.
+She claimed that it was a complex issue, and there has been no involvement by the 4×4 community.

-Rebecca Antle from the Arizona State Association of Four Wheel Drive Clubs was the only person to speak on behalf of offroad users and appeared to support the bill.
-She objected to the reduction of funding that goes to local clubs for grants and vowed to work with Senator Kurr to help her better understand the challenges of the offroad community.
+Rebecca Antle from the Arizona State Association of Four-Wheel Drive Clubs was the only person to speak on behalf of off-road users and appeared to support the bill.
+She objected to the reduction of funding that goes to local clubs for grants and vowed to work with Senator Kurr to help her better understand the challenges of the off-road community.

 This bill is being supported by the City of Sedona and anti-access groups pushing to restrict access to forest roads around Sedona and dispersed campsites around the Verde Valley.
 It is a direct result of the bad actions of novice public land users who don’t face the consequences of violating the law.
 Because a handful of users are causing disturbances, all public land users in Arizona will pay the consequences.
 The negative actions give anti-access groups the ammunition they need to campaign against the 4×4 community as a whole.

 This is not the fault of any business or 4×4 group.
 It is the individual user who decides to become less desirable.
 A majority of us understand the importance of using public lands responsibly and we have fought to maintain a standard for several decades.
-We can not police the general public, rental users, or anyone else on public roads.
+We cannot police the general public, rental users, or anyone else on public roads.
 That’s the job of law enforcement.
 We can, however, install a sense of respect and accountability to those around us and assist law enforcement.

 These new requirements will not solve the problem which has become the focal point of this argument.
 Rental UTVs driven by novice users with the absence of law enforcement is the problem, and the answer is simple.
 Provide the funding needed for counties to put more deputies on the ground to hold bad actors accountable.